Third man gets prison time for trying to smuggle people from Canada into North Dakota

 FARGO, N.D.
 (AP) — A New Jersey man has been sentenced to a year-and-a-half in federal prison for trying to smuggle people from Mexico across the U.S.-Canada border into North Dakota.

 Jose Gonzalez-Resendiz, 41, was sentenced Monday, becoming the third man sentenced in the scheme.
 On July 13, Armando De Dios-Carrillo received a two-year sentence, and Victor Manuel Perez-Aguilera was sentenced to 18 months.
-All three men pleaded guilty to charges of conspiracy to transport illegal aliens into the U.S.
+All three men pleaded guilty to charges of conspiracy to transport people into the U.S. illegally.

 Prosecutors say the conspiracy involved smuggling a group of people from Mexico across the border from Canada into North Dakota in March, with plans to eventually move them to other U.S. locations.
 In exchange, the smugglers would be paid thousands of dollars by each person.